syncfusion-content/blazor-docs/blazor/common/state-persistance.md

 ## State persistence supported components and properties

-The following table demonstrates the list of Syncfusion Blazor components that are supported with state persistence and describes the list of properties stored in the `localStorage`.
+The following table demonstrates the list of Syncfusion&reg; Blazor components that are supported with state persistence and describes the list of properties stored in the `localStorage`.

 <!-- markdownlint-disable MD033 -->
 <table>